-Circular 929 Reviewed August 2014
+Circular 929

+Reviewed July 2022

-The University of Georgia and Fort Valley State University, the U.S. Department of Agriculture and counties of the state cooperating.
-UGA Extension offers educational programs, assistance and materials to all people without regard to race, color, national origin, age, gender or disability.
+Published by the University of Georgia in cooperation with Fort Valley State University, the U.S. Department of Agriculture, and counties of the state.
+For more information, contact your local UGA Cooperative Extension office.
+The University of Georgia College of Agricultural and Environmental Sciences (working cooperatively with Fort Valley State University, the U.S. Department of Agriculture, and the counties of Georgia) offers its educational programs, assistance, and materials to all people without regard to race, color, religion, sex, national origin, disability, gender identity, sexual orientation or protected veteran status and is an Equal Opportunity, Affirmative Action organization.